 4. Northeastern State University

 The Legal Studies Program administers the legal-related education within Northeastern State University, offering a 4-year Bachelor of Science in Legal Studies to students interested in paralegal and graduate legal careers.
-The topics are well-suited for anyone who has an interested of either working in the criminal justice field or in civil litigation.
-Their continues to be expanding field topics in business law as well.
+The topics are well-suited for anyone who has an interest of either working in the criminal justice field or in civil litigation.
+They continue to be expanding field topics in business law as well.
 Students will receive a combination of theory and book studies as well as practical training that is used everyday by law firms, courts, corporations and legal business entities.

 Many graduates go on to careers in government, law enforcement, legal practice and support, law school, and education.
 A good amount of training also focuses on the financial legal aspect of business and practical law aspects in the business world as well.

 Designed as a two-year vocational program, the Rose State College Associate of Applied Science degree in Paralegal Studies provides students and working degree that helps them stand out with a college education and the skill that can be immediately applied in the legal office setting.
 The student is paired with both legal practical skills such as trained writing and legal research along with substantive topic studies in evidence, civil procedure and criminal law.
 The student comes out of the Rose State College program with the ability to sit down and prepared draft pleading, briefs and research memos on day one of employment versus needing further training on practical legal office applications.

 The program combines both regular hours and evening classes to provide flexibility for working students and traditional day students as well.
 The entire course curriculum has been evaluated and approved by the American Bar Association (ABA) as well, providing students skills that meet ABA standards applicable in any law office in the country.